MrSnyder/django-orm-playground/analysis/README.md

 | Test 1: CPU time [ms]            |        ~130        |    ~130    |            ~130            |           ~170          |        ~500        |
 | Test 2: CPU time [ms]            |        ~450        |    ~140    |            ~140            |           ~160          |        ~500        |

-When looking at the CPU time report by the Django Debug Toolbar, the numbers for django-polymorphic (test1+2) and Django generic FKs (test2) stand out.
-All other number are between 130ms and 160ms and can be roughly compared.
+When looking at the CPU time report by the Django Debug Toolbar, the numbers for django-polymorphic (test 1+2) and Django generic FKs (test 2) stand out.
+All other number are between 130ms and 160ms.

-It is currently not clear, why the view rendering took so much longer for some cases.
+It is currently not clear why the view rendering used so much more CPU time for some cases.

 ## Delete cascading

 In principle, the Django generic FK approach has the downside that it does not allow for database-side delete cascading (it has to be performed by the Django ORM).

-However, for the other modelling approaches Django will also use not use database-level cascading (also it may be implemented in the future).
+However, for the other modelling approaches Django will also use not use database-level cascading (although it may be implemented in the future).
 See [here](https://stackoverflow.com/questions/54751466/django-does-not-honor-on-delete-cascade).

 ## Conclusion

+The django-polymorphic approach is currently not attractive in this case.
+It displays a high amount of CPU time and uses n+1 queries.

-The nice thing about the Django generic FK approach is that it is fairly simple and established.
+A nice thing about the Django generic FK approach is that it is fairly simple and established.
 However, for this case, it shows two downsides:

-* It restricts the use of `selected-related` for query optimization, so we end up with 1+n queries for test2
+* It restricts the use of `selected-related` for query optimization, so we end up with n+1 queries for Test 2
-* It displays a high amount of CPU time used in test 2, although it is currently not clear why this happens exactly.
+* It displays a high amount of CPU time used in Test 2, although it is currently not clear why this happens exactly

-The django-polymorphic approach is currently not attractive in this case.
-It displays a high amount of CPU time and requires 1+n queries.

-When looking at the actual performance numbers for Test 2, the following approaches look favorable:
+When looking at the actual performance numbers for Test 2 (in addition to Test 1), the following approaches look
+favorable:

 * Sparse FKs
 * Sparse FKs in lookup table
 * Multi-table Inheritance

-As the Multi-table Inheritance approach introduces so much table-clutter, I suggest go with one of the Sparse FK approaches as the simpler solutions.
+As the Multi-table Inheritance approach introduces a lot of table-clutter, I suggest go with one of the Sparse FK approaches as the simpler solutions.
 As long as we do not have a use-case for a global resource lookup table, the plain Sparse FKs approach seems most suitable.

-The django application for reproducing the test scenario and performing the benchmarks can be found [here](https://github.com/MrSnyder/django-orm-playground).
+The django application for reproducing the test scenario can be found [here](https://github.com/MrSnyder/django-orm-playground).